tgvaughan/bacter/doc/basic_tutorial.rst

 Wrapping up
 ===========

-In this tutorial we have demonstrated some of the basic functionality of Bacter.
-However, this is not a complete overview.
-Topics which have been omitted from this tutorial include:

-1. conversion rate and expected tract length inference,
-2. non-parametric inference of population dynamics (Bayesian Skyline Plots from ARGs),
+This completes the first tutorial.
+In a future tutorial we will demonstrate how to use Bacter to perform non-parametric inference of population dynamics (Bayesian Skyline Plots from ARGs).
-3. dealing with multi-locus data sets.

-These topics will be covered by future tutorials.